larry-k88/PY101/study_guides/SPOT_wiki_clean.md

 addition(x, y)
 print(f"x is {x}, y is {y}")
 ```
+> The function is defined in Line 1 and takes 2 arguments.
+The augmented assignment operator is used to assign the value of the expression `number1 + number2` to the variable called `number1`.
+There is no return value to this function (by default, it will return `None`)
+> Outside the function, two variables are created and assigned integer values.
+These values are passed into the function when it is called on Line 7.
+> The `print()` function on Line 8 contains an f-string.
+Python will evaluate the expressions in the curly braces and the result of the expression will be interpolated into the string.
+This string is then passed to the `print()` function with automatically converts any non-string argument into a string representation for display purposes.
+> The output here will be "x is 1, y is 2".
+The function definition and invocation have no impact on the output in this case.
+> This demonstrates the immutability of integers - when an immutable object is passed to a function, any changes to the parameter inside the function don't affect the variable outside the function.
+In this case, `number1` is reassigned using the `+=` operator (it is originally initialised as `x` on Line 7, but is reassigned to `3` on Line 2.)
+This does not change the value of `x` in the global scope.

 ### 4. What does this print and why?
 What concept does this cover?
 How would you refactor this to remove the space?